jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 **Graham F Hatfull**.
 Principal Investigator at the Department of Biological Sciences, University of Pittsburgh.
 He provided us with papers on how to safely engineer temperate phages to be used in phage therapy.

-**Mindaugas Raitelaitis,** a former member of iGEM Stockholm 2019, he helped us to fill the Safety Form.

 ## Entrepreneurship Support

 **Tobias Beck.** Economy Graduate at Stockholm University.
 He gave us guidance in social media growth strategy and helped our finance team with the launch of our crowdfunding campaign.